GoogleCloudPlatform/community/tutorials/cloud-iot-gateways-rpi/index.md

 ## Set up your gateway

-For the purposes of this tutorial, you will use your laptop or desktop as the gateway device.
+For the purposes of this tutorial, you can use your laptop or desktop as the gateway device for a simpler setup process.
+Alternatively, you can use a more realistic device like an additional Raspberry Pi*.

 You will first generate an RSA public/private key pair, which will be used to sign the JWTs for authenticating to Cloud IoT Core.

 To set up your gateway: